-Continuing Services During the Appeal
+Continuing Services During the Fair Hearing

-There are times when you may be able to keep getting a service while the State reviews your appeal.
-This can happen if your appeal is about a service that was already authorized, the time period for the authorization has not expired, and you were already receiving the service.
+There are times when you may be able to keep getting a service while the State reviews your fair hearing.
+This can happen if your fair hearing is about a service that was already authorized, the time period for the authorization has not expired, and you were already receiving the service.
 Call the HealthChoice Help Line at: 1-800-284-4510 for more information.
-If you do not win your appeal, you may have to pay for the services that you received while the appeal was being reviewed.
+If you do not win your fair hearing, you may have to pay for the services that you received while the appeal was being reviewed.